-This bill amends Florida family law proceedings by introducing several key provisions aimed at enhancing the judicial process in cases involving allegations of abuse or neglect.
+This bill amends Florida family law proceedings by introducing several key provisions aimed at improving the handling of cases involving allegations of abuse or neglect.
 It mandates that a court reporter transcribe or that an audio recording be made of all hearings, testimony, trials, and rulings in disputes involving such allegations, with the resulting transcription or recording being admissible as evidence for appellate review.
 Additionally, the bill allows either party in a dissolution of marriage proceeding to demand a jury trial.
-Furthermore, it requires courts to make specific written findings regarding allegations of abuse if the accused parent retains parental responsibility.
+It also requires courts to make specific written findings regarding allegations of abuse if the accused parent retains parental responsibility.

-The bill also establishes a pilot project in the Thirteenth Judicial Circuit, which will provide forensic social workers with evidence-based resources to assist families in domestic relations matters.
-This initiative aims to promote the best interests of children and facilitate the speedy resolution of cases.
-The program is set to run from July 1, 2025, to June 30, 2026, with a report due by December 31, 2026, detailing the program's outcomes and recommendations for potential statewide expansion.
-The act is scheduled to take effect on July 1, 2025.
+Furthermore, the bill establishes a pilot project for forensic social workers in the Thirteenth Judicial Circuit, aimed at providing evidence-based resources to assist families in domestic relations matters and facilitate the resolution of cases.
+This program is set to run from July 1, 2025, to June 30, 2026, with a report due by December 31, 2026, detailing the program's outcomes and recommendations for potential statewide expansion.
+The bill is set to take effect on July 1, 2025.

 Statutes affected: S 1484 Filed: 61.13